 While goldenrod flowers can produce a yellow dye, goldenrod shoots gathered in early spring will make a deep brown dye when boiled in water.

 Goldenrod, Solidago, is a very common wildflower found throughout the United States.
 All goldenrods are late bloomers, flowering in late summer into the fall.
 They are all perennials with large clusters of small yellow flowers.
 Most species propagate by a spreading root system in addition to seed.Continue to 13 of 26 below.

 13 of 26

-Hollyhocks, Alcea, bloom in a rainbow of colors - pink, purple, orange, yellow, white.
-They are popular garden ornamental plants and are drought resistant, and do well in full sun locations that might be too hot or dry for other plants.
+Hollyhocks, Alcea, bloom in a rainbow of colors from pink, purple, orange, yellow, to white.
+They are popular garden ornamental plants and do well in full sun locations that might be too hot or dry for other plants.
 They produce large, flat coin-shaped seeds that grow easily because each plant only lasts for one or two seasons.